fluent/fluent-bit-docs/pipeline/inputs/dummy.md

 | Start\_time\_nsec | Dummy base timestamp in nanoseconds.
 Default: 0 |
 | Rate | Events number generated per second.
 Default: 1 |
 | Samples | If set, the events number will be limited. e.g. If Samples=3, the plugin only generates three events and stops. |

+## Getting Started

+You can run the plugin from the command line or through the configuration file:

 ### Command Line